 The Department of State has submitted the information collection described below to the Office of Management and Budget (OMB) for approval.
 In accordance with the Paperwork Reduction Act of 1995 we are requesting comments on this collection from all interested individuals and organizations.
 The purpose of this Notice is to allow 30 days for public comment.

-DATES: Submit comments directly to the Office of Management and Budget (OMB) up to January 10, 2013.
+Submit comments directly to the Office of Management and Budget (OMB) up to April 15, 2019.